A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Conclusion

 To alleviate feature discrepancy, TLF identifies shared label distributions that act as the pivots to bridge the domains (see Step 3 of Algorithm~\ref{algo_tlf} and Fig.~\ref{fig:basicconcept}).
 To handle distribution divergence, TLF simultaneously optimizes the structural risk functional, joint distributions between domains, and the manifold consistency underlying marginal distributions (see Step 4 of Algorithm~\ref{algo_tlf} and Section~\ref{generalframework}).
 In TLF, we propose a novel approach to determine nearest neighbors of a record automatically so that intrinsic properties of manifold consistency can be exploited in detail resulting in a high transfer performance (see Section~\ref{generalframework} and Fig.~\ref{fig:justifyautok}).
 Moreover, to avoid negative transfer, we identify transferable records of the source dataset by using the pivots (see Step 3 of Algorithm~\ref{algo_tlf} and Section~\ref{generalframework}).

 The effectiveness of TLF is also reflected in the experimental results.
-We evaluate TLF on seven publicly available natural datasets and compare the performance of TLF against the performance of eleven state-of-the-art techniques including ARTL~\cite{long2014adaptation}, SHDA~\cite{sukhija2019supervised} and MEDA~\cite{wang2020transfer}.
-From Table~\ref{tab:overall_accuracy}, we can see that in all datasets TLF outperforms the other techniques in terms of classification accuracy.
+We evaluate TLF on seven publicly available natural datasets and compare the performance of TLF against the performance of fourteen state-of-the-art techniques including SHOT++~\cite{liang2021source}, TNT~\cite{chen2016transfer}, ARTL~\cite{long2014adaptation}, SHDA~\cite{sukhija2019supervised} and MEDA~\cite{wang2020transfer}.
+We also evaluate how the size of the target dataset affects the classification performance of a transfer learning method and identify three scenarios, namely MTDS, ATDS, and BTDS.
+From Table~\ref{tab:overall_accuracy}, Table~\ref{tab:overall_accuracy_atds} and Table~\ref{tab:overall_accuracy_btds}, we can see that in all datasets and for all scenarios, TLF outperforms the other techniques in terms of classification accuracy.
 Statistical sign test and Nemenyi test analyses (see Section~\ref{Experimental_stat_analysis}) indicate that TLF performs significantly better than the other methods at $z>1.96$, $p<0.025$ on all datasets.

 From the experiments we highlighted the strengths and weaknesses of TLF as follows.
-The main strengths are: (1) TLF achieves the best classification performance on all datasets over the eleven state-of-the-art techniques (see Table~\ref{tab:overall_accuracy}), (2) TLF is capable of handling both feature discrepancy and distribution divergence issues simultaneously, (3) TLF has the ability to handle imbalanced datasets (see Section~\ref{imbalanced_batches}), and (5) TLF is capable of dealing with datasets having missing values (see Section~\ref{missing_values}).
+The main strengths are: (1) TLF achieves the best classification performance on all datasets over the eleven state-of-the-art techniques (see Table~\ref{tab:overall_accuracy}, Table~\ref{tab:overall_accuracy_atds} and Table~\ref{tab:overall_accuracy_btds}), (2) TLF is capable of handling both feature discrepancy and distribution divergence issues simultaneously, (3) TLF has the ability to handle imbalanced datasets (see Section~\ref{imbalanced_batches}), and (5) TLF is capable of dealing with datasets having missing values (see Section~\ref{missing_values}).
 However, like existing methods including ARTL~\cite{long2014adaptation}, SHDA~\cite{sukhija2019supervised} and MEDA~\cite{wang2020transfer}, TLF has a limitation on processing multiple source domains.
 TLF is now suitable for handling only a single source domain at a time.

 In future, we plan to explore the effectiveness of combining records from multiple source domains to learn classifiers for the target domain.